seantis/swiss-municipalities/README.md

 files by year and canton as well as one large file with all years and all cantons.

+It's possible to add additional data to the files using the JSON in the extensions folder.
+For every year since the year given in the JSON the data is added to the municipality with the given BFS-Nummer.
+At the moment, additional districts (`region`) and super districts (`superregion`) used for Kantonsrats-, Landrats- and Grossratswahlen are defined for a few cantons and years.

 To generate the latest data run `python by_year.py`.
 Note that this script requires Python 3.4+.